kloczek/zabbix-templates/Service Nginx/README.md

 Notes:
 - This template uses nginx stub_status loadable module metrics.
-- To allow use this template in nginx.conf configuration file must be present:
+- To allow use this template in nginx.conf configuration file must be present in nginx.config:
-In nginx.config:
 ```
     location /nginx_status {
 	stub_status	on;